Amicus Briefs

 FEC v.
 Ted Cruz for Senate

-AMICUS BRIEF SUMMARY – The Federal Election Commission (FEC) is urging the Supreme Court to adopt a new, heightened standard for establishing that an injury is “fairly traceable” to complained‑of conduct, a showing required of all plaintiffs in order to establish their standing to sue.
-Adopting FEC’s theory of standing would significantly restrict judicial challenges to all kinds of unlawful federal government action.
+AMICUS BRIEF SUMMARY – The Federal Election Commission (FEC) urged the Supreme Court to adopt a new, heightened standard for establishing that an injury was “fairly traceable” to complained‑of conduct, a showing required of all plaintiffs in order to establish their standing to sue.
+Adopting FEC’s theory of standing would have significantly restricted judicial challenges to all kinds of unlawful federal government action.

 Fleming v.
 USDA

-AMICUS BRIEF SUMMARY – In this case, NCLA takes issue with the United States Department of Agriculture’s (“USDA”) use of Administrative Law Judges (“ALJs”) who violate Article II and the separation of powers…
+AMICUS BRIEF SUMMARY – In this case, NCLA took issue with the United States Department of Agriculture’s (“USDA”) use of Administrative Law Judges (“ALJs”) violating Article II and the separation of powers…

 Francis v.
 Kings Park Manor